 Please let us know if a bilingual family member or friend will act as an interpreter during the school day.

-The reasons below are the only valid reasons for a student’s absence from school based on OSPI policy and Highline Public Schools policy:
+The reasons below are the only valid reasons for a student’s absence as directed by OSPI policy and Highline Public Schools policy:

 - Participation in a district or school approved activity or instructional program;